Mining Legal Arguments to Study Judicial Formalism: Operationalizing and annotating formalism

+The first three core tenets map directly to four of our argument types.
+Heavy reliance on text (Tenet 1) corresponds to Linguistic Interpretation; narrow focus on rules rather than principles (Tenet 2) corresponds to low frequency of Principles of Law and Values; and exclusion of external standards (Tenet 3) corresponds to low frequency of Teleological Interpretation and Practical Consequences.

+We classify Systemic Interpretation, Case Law, and Doctrine as formalistic, and Historical Interpretation as non-formalistic, consistent with previous studies \citep{matczak_constitutions_2010-2, matczak_eu_2015}.
+Our underlying reasoning is that Systemic Interpretation reflects the internal hierarchy of legal norms; Case Law relies on the authority of prior decisions and rules extracted from them; and Doctrine provides authoritative guidance, typically through commentaries that systematize case law.

+Historical Interpretation is more complicated.
+In Germany, it could even be seen as formalistic due to its link to the “subjective theory" of interpretation, which is often contrasted with the more open “objective theory" focusing on the purpose of the law \citep{Mollers2020LegalMethods}.
+In contrast, US textualists reject legislative history altogether \citep{scalia1997matter} and US empirical studies accordingly connect legislative history with non-formalistic reasoning \citep{stiglitz_h_historical_2024}.
+Similarly, we classify Historical Interpretation as non-formalistic.
+In this decision, we mainly reflect the CEE scholarship, which often considers legislative history as distinct from the more formalistic methods related to the text of the law \citep{matczak_constitutions_2010-2,Wintr2019Metody}.
+In practical terms, this classification has minimal impact on our results, as Historical Interpretation is the least common argument type in our dataset amounting to only 3\% of all arguments.

-For each argument type, our guideliness included a structured description that connects the theoretical concept to real‑world decisions.
-For most types, we (1) give a brief description, (2) list its subtypes, (3) note “trigger” phrases that usually signal its presence in a decision, (4) provide typical and borderline examples, (5) add comments and annotator tips and (6) include annotation chart consistent with \citep{thalken_modeling_2023} to guide the annotation process.
-The creation of these guidelines itself represents an important contribution to the field.\footnote{Appendix A contains the summary of the guideliness.
-Full version of the guideliness is accesible at \url{https://github.com/trusthlt/madon/}.}
+For each argument type, our guidelines included a structured description that connects the theoretical concept to real‑world decisions.
+For most types, we (1) give a brief description, (2) list its subtypes, (3) note “trigger” phrases that usually signal its presence in a decision, (4) provide typical and borderline examples, (5) add comments and annotator tips and (6) include annotation chart consistent with \citet{thalken_modeling_2023} to guide the annotation process.
+The creation of these guidelines itself represents an important contribution to the field.\footnote{Appendix A contains the summary of the guidelines.
+Full version of the guidelines is accessible at \url{https://github.com/trusthlt/madon}.}

-We then applied the guideliness to annotate the below described MADON dataset of 272 decisions from Supreme Court and Supreme Administrative Court of Czechia.
-We used set of cases distinct from the pilot decisions to support reliability of the annotation.
+We then applied the guidelines to annotate the below described MADON dataset of 272 decisions from Supreme Court and Supreme Administrative Court of Czechia.
+We used a set of cases distinct from the pilot decisions to support reliability of the annotation.

-The court decisions are structured into paragraphs.
-We reflected this structure and chose paragraph-level annotation over sentence-level coding for annotating arguments.
-Sentence-level coding produced very low Krippendorff unitized Alpha scores—annotators disagreed where exactly arguments start and end.
-From the perspective of our research question, we were not so much interested in whether a particular sentence belonged to an argument, but more about whether a particular argument is present in a certain paragraph.
-Thus, this decision should not negatively influence the results.